Akarsh-TS/sqlite-shift/README.md

 # sqlite-shift

 ## Description
-`sqlite-shift` is a streamlined framework for managing SQLite database migrations, inspired by Django's methodology.
+`sqlite-shift` is a framework for managing SQLite database migrations, inspired by Django's methodology.

 ## Table of Contents
 1. [Installation](#installation)